Gmail Sender

 Property Type Description

 Name String Required.
-The filename to show on the email attachment.
+Filename shown on the sent attachment.

 Response child properties